specop0/LocalRestServer/README.md

 # Configuration

+First optional argument is the filename of the JSON file.
+Default is "localDatabase.json".
-First optional argument is the port of the server.
+Second optional argument is the port of the server.
 Default is 6491.

 ## Usage